Big Brother 27 (American season): Development

-Promotional poster for Big Brother 27.

 On May 14, 2025, CBS announced that Big Brother 27 would premiere on July 10, 2025.
 Promos for the season suggested an overall theme related to secrets and mysteries, with television commercials featuring whispered conversations, and a promotional image of host Julie Chen Moonves posing with a wall of skeleton keys described as being able to "[unlock] unexpected mysteries in the Big Brother house".
 Filming began on July 8, 2025.

 The theme for Big Brother 27 was ultimately revealed to be "A Summer of Mystery", with the house being re-themed as the "Hotel Mystère".
 The A.I.
 Arena twist from the previous season was revived as the "BB Block Buster"; as before, the HoH picks three nominees for eviction instead of two, with the three nominees then competing in a challenge for a chance to be saved from eviction.

 Release

 Broadcast

 The season premiered on CBS on July 10, 2025.
-Thereafter, new episodes are set to air on Sundays, Wednesdays, and Thursdays at 8:00 p.m. eastern time (ET), with Wednesday night episodes lasting 90 minutes long.
-A new companion show—Big Brother: Unlocked—will air bi-weekly on Fridays beginning July 25; the show will feature additional footage and behind the scenes content, interviews, and guest analysis from alumni of past seasons.
+Thereafter, new episodes aired on Sundays, Wednesdays, and Thursdays at 8:00 p.m. eastern time (ET), with Wednesday night episodes lasting 90 minutes long.
+A new companion show—Big Brother: Unlocked— aired bi-weekly on Fridays beginning July 25; the show featured additional footage and behind the scenes content, interviews, and guest analysis from alumni of past seasons.